 - Share the success metrics with the employees so they know the goal but also how we’re tracking towards those collective efforts.

 - Treat everything as an experiment, take the time to discuss and learn from failures while doubling down on the successes.
-Ultimately, we know that execution and delivery will determine our success but behind the scenes our culture will be the driving force.
+Ultimately, we know that execution and delivery will determine our success but behind the scenes, our culture will be the driving force.

-In 2020, workplace culture will continue to be as important as or more important than products and services.
+In 2022, workplace culture will continue to be as important as or more important than products and services.
 More than ever, founders will need to prioritize defining company culture from the beginning before it’s too late.
-The investments of focus, time and resources will pay off higher talent, better communication, increased productivity and customer loyalty.
+The investments of focus, time, and resources will pay off higher talent, better communication, increased productivity, and customer loyalty.

 According to Glassdoors 2019 mission and culture survey before applying for a job, nearly four in five employees and job seekers consider a company’s mission and culture.
-This is important because 65% of 18 to 35 year olds are likely to culture over salary, that higher than any age demographic surveyed.
+This is important because 65% of 18 to 35-year-olds are likely to culture over salary, that higher than any age demographic surveyed.

 The importance of company culture is getting a lot of attention these days, especially in the startup world.
-Tech giant like google have made a name for themselves by offering unique, sometimes luxurious benefits to their employees, while small offices are changing the rules of office culture with perks like unlimited vacation time and flexible hours.
+Tech giants like Google have made a name for themselves by offering unique, sometimes luxurious benefits to their employees, while small offices are changing the rules of office culture with perks like unlimited vacation time and flexible hours.

 Giving importance to the mission of the company

 Employees who keep their core mission at heart will be more likely to stick with it, helping the company stay on track with its identity and purpose.
-A company with a strong purpose, may be able to encourage more individuals to buy into that purpose and complete the feedback loop.
+A company with a strong purpose may be able to encourage more individuals to buy into that purpose and complete the feedback loop.

 Attract new talented employees

-Every organization needs talented employees in order to success, but getting talented people to join the company can be challenging.
-The companies spend a lot to post about job ads, hire professional recruits or head hunt at professional networking events, but sometimes this approach is easier for well establish companies as they already have a well-known name and brand.
+Every organization needs talented employees in order to succeed, but getting talented people to join the company can be challenging.
+The companies spend a lot posting job ads, hiring professional recruits, or head hunting at professional networking events, but sometimes this approach is easier for well-established companies as they already have a well-known name and brand.

 The stronger your work culture is, the more likely it is for employees to stay loyal to the company, and while the more employees stick around the work culture will get stronger.
 The key is to find a core team of people who fit your culture perfectly, and keep them happy and consistent as your company grows.

-A good work culture can lead to employee’s satisfaction which makes them passionate about doing their job while also being invested and loyal to their works place.
-In a way, company culture is a tool that keeps employees happy enough to produce their best work and that means the company can push new boundaries and tread new ground.
+A good work culture can lead to employee satisfaction which makes them passionate about doing their job while also being invested and loyal to their works place.
+In a way, a company culture is a tool that keeps employees happy enough to produce their best work and that means the company can push new boundaries and tread new ground.

 A Unique Brand Identity

-Company culture is more than a brand, too, and it’s more than just a great series of benefits that is provided to the employees.
-It’s the combination of environmental, atmospheric and practical conditions that keeps your company and more than just a bunch of individuals who happen to work in the same physical space.
+Company culture is more than a brand, too, and it’s more than just a great series of benefits that are provided to the employees.
+It’s the combination of environmental, atmospheric, and practical conditions that keeps your company and more than just a bunch of individuals who happen to work in the same physical space.